sne6/VindraStoreDataAnalysis/README.md

 Objective
 Vrinda Store aims to create an annual sales report for 2022 to gain insights into customer behavior and enhance sales performance in 2023.
 The report will encompass:

-Raw Data
+.Raw Data
-Data Cleaning
+.Data Cleaning
-Data Processing
+.Data Processing
-Data Analysis
+.Data Analysis
-Data Visualization
+.Data Visualization
-This report will address the following:
+.This report will address the following:

 - A comparative analysis of sales and orders using a bar chart
 - Identification of the month with the highest sales and orders